-Tubal ligation or laser ablation of the oviduct papilla are new sterilization methods, but the BLM is aware of only one published study that tested tubal ligation in domestic mares (McCue et al. 2000) and no studies of laser ablation in mares.
+The BLM is aware of only one published study that tested tubal ligation in domestic mares (McCue et al. 2000) and no studies of laser ablation in mares.
 The safety and effectiveness of these procedures is largely unknown for domestic or wild horses.
 The BLM received a proposal to study these techniques in 2015, and in 2016 considered conducting research at the Oregon Wild Horse and Burro Corral Facility that would have included novel studies of mare sterilization via tubal ligation and via laser ablation of the oviduct papilla (BLM 2016).
-Tubal ligation and laser ablation were promising in principle but had not been tested.
+The estimated cost of treatment per animals was \$150-\$250 and \$75-\$125, respectively.
+The EA that analyzed that research made clear that the purpose and need of that study was to "...conduct research on three methods of permanent mare sterilization...."
+Tubal ligation and laser ablation were promising in principle, but had not been tested.
 Neither method has been proven elsewhere to be effective in wild or feral mares.
-However, partners withdrew from the BLM-funded study that would have examined the safety and efficacy of those procedures in Oregon, and the study proposed to have taken place in 2016 did not take place.
+Partners withdrew from the BLM-funded study that would have examined the safety and efficacy of those procedures in Oregon, and the study proposed to have taken place in 2016 did not take place.
 Expected outcomes of these techniques remain speculative because they have not been tested on wild horse mares.
 In addition, there have been no proposals submitted to BLM to test these techniques since the withdrawal of the 2016 study.

-BLM FFO was unable to find sufficient information to analyze these methods in detail at this time, however, these methods may become available as more studies are made.
-It is for that reason these sterilization methods are mentioned here but are dismissed from further study at this time.
+BLM FFO was unable to find sufficient information to analyze this alternative in detail at this time.